slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Social cartography: who’s the decision maker, to whom people are speaking and who is speaking.
 To deal with real world you have to deal with some level of bullshit.

-> *'Never outshine the master.'
+> *"Never outshine the master.'
 'Know who you’re dealing with: do not offend the wrong person.'
-'Avoid stepping into a great man’s shoes.' -- Robert Greene (1st, 9th and 41st laws of power)*
+'Avoid stepping into a great man’s shoes."
+-- Robert Greene (1st, 9th and 41st laws of power)*

-> *'Weak managers believe if an employee becomes irreplaceable, they have become expendable.
+> *"Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren’t random or stupid.'*

-> *'Higher the status, more exposure to parasites whose transmission isn’t environmentally mediated.'*
+> *"Higher the status, more exposure to parasites whose transmission isn’t environmentally mediated.'*

 However don’t vow to the gatekeepers.
 Most people are basically afraid of their superiors.
 Someone’s position does not make them important.
 You can replace them as quickly as they can replace you.
 It’s a business relationship.

-> *'No one can make you feel inferior without your consent.' -- Eleanor Roosevelt*
+> *"No one can make you feel inferior without your consent."
+-- Eleanor Roosevelt*

-> *'The internet doesn’t care about your title' -- Naval Ravikant*
+> *"The internet doesn’t care about your title"
+-- Naval Ravikant*